Skip to main content

 Pay with VISA Pay with MasterCard Pay with American Express Pay with PayPal Donate

-LANSING — Republicans appear likely to flip the Michigan House following a costly, cutthroat battle over 110 seats.
+LANSING — Republicans won outright control of the Michigan House during Tuesday elections, ending the state’s Democratic trifecta after a costly, cutthroat battle over 110 seats.

 Sponsor

-But with a close presidential race at the top of the ticket this year, Republicans were optimistic they could flip it back to end Democrats’ political dominance in Lansing and provide a check on Whitmer during the final two years of her tenure.
+With a close presidential race at the top of the ticket, Republicans were optimistic they could flip it back and end the Democrats’ political dominance in Lansing.

 Democrats outspent Republican rivals at a near four-to-one ratio.
 As of mid-October, Democratic state House candidates had pumped $5.9 million into advertising and other expenses, compared to less than $1.6 million for Republicans.